overnode-org/overnode/seeds/localhost/README.md

-# Clusterlite Project Seed
+# Cade Project Seed

 ## Single Node Cluster over localhost

-This project seed demonstrates how clusterlite managed cluster of Docker containers can be launched over a physical machine.
+This project seed demonstrates how cade managed cluster of Docker containers can be launched over a physical machine.

 ### Prerequisites